 However, the virus can’t spread without a carrier.
 The virus transmits through respiratory droplets and aerosols from an infected person via coughing, sneezing, talking, or singing.
 So, transmission occurs in two ways:

-- Respiratory droplets from an infected person via coughing, sneezing, talking, or singing.
+- Larger droplets from an infected person via coughing, sneezing, talking, or singing.

 - Size: 5 – 10 microns, settle quickly.

-- Infection type: close contact, typically 1 meter from the source.
+- Infection type: close contact, typically within about 6 feet from the source.

-- Droplet nuclei or aerosols from an infected person via coughing, sneezing, talking, or singing.
+- Smaller aerosols (droplet nuclei) from an infected person via coughing, sneezing, talking, or singing.

 - Size: Smaller than 5 microns, floats in the air for a long time.